 I understand what it is like to be poised between being and the fear of being.
 I know you have to figure out the way forward for yourself and do so in your own time.
 I feel privileged to be alongside some peoples journeys and am excited to see where peoples journeys lead them when they choose to move towards being and don’t give fear a pedestal that it doesn’t deserve.

 Thanks for reading.
-If you have any challenges with being the real you that you would like some support with, let’s have a chat about how I can help.
-I offer a free, no obligation, introductory session where you can experience my coaching firsthand.
+If you have any challenges with creating a life you love that you would like some support with, let’s have a chat about how I can help.
+I offer a free, no obligation, introductory coaching conversation where you can experience my coaching firsthand.